 Kotebetta is the third highest peak in Coorg after Tadiandamol and Brahmagiri.
+An ideal trek destination!
 It measures around 5,400 ft.
 Located in Hattihole, it is around 15 km from Madikeri, in between Somwarpet and Madikeri.
 The name of the hill has been derived from the Kannada word, meaning Fort Hill.
 Locals believe that the famous Pandava brothers spent a significant period of their exile here; so much so that they had built several stone houses that still remain in areas of Coorg.
 Kotebetta also has an ancient Shiva Temple and devotees during the festival season throng the premises.

 Considered as one the best weekend getaways from Bangalore, Kotebetta is around 282 km from the bustling city.
 PTU will ensure that you have an amazing time during the journey.
 We’ll have a brief orientation session along with some ice-breaking sessions to ensure that you get to know your fellow mates well.

 Welcome to the ‘Scotland of India’, Coorg!
 The beauty of nature will embrace you and the lush green Western Ghats will leave you spellbound.
 While Coorg is quite a popular town now, you’ll soon realize that your destination is still a virgin one, yet to be discovered by many!

 The trail starts from the Hattihole Junction where you board jeeps and head off to the starting point of the trek.
 After about 8kms of a bumpy and adventurous jeep ride, you will walk along jeep trail for about 3kms.
 The trail is pretty dense, with a variety of flora alongside the path.
 You will see the coffee plantations, gusty streams and local houses along the trail.